-This story is part of Find Out Florida, a WUFT News series built from your questions.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 Listener Michael McGuire asked us “What is the cost of maintaining the Rodman Dam?”

 For years, some environmentalists have called for the removal of the Rodman Dam on the border of Putnam and Marion County.

 They say it would restore the original flow of the Ocklawaha River and increase wildlife movement.
 Bob Knight, director of the Silver Springs Alliance, has studied the controversy for decades.

 “Thirty-six years ago, I said removing the dam would be a very big benefit to the wildlife population,” he said.

 The Rodman Reservoir eventually flows into the St. Johns River.
 Putnam County Commissioner Larry Harvey says the dam shouldn’t be removed because — among other benefits — the St. Johns River receives filtered water through the reservoir.

 “It filtrates the nitrates that are going into the St. Johns River,” Harvey said, adding that he calls himself an environmentalist, too, because the dam helps to protect the environment.
 “Kind of like a kidney cleans out before waste leaves the body, we’re cleaning the water inside Lake Ocklawaha prior to releasing it into the St. Johns River.”

 But the Florida Department of Environmental Protection sent us nearly a decade’s worth of Rodman Dam budgets; in that time, it has not cost taxpayers more than two hundred thousand dollars per year.
 In the most recent fiscal year, the state spent about $140,000.